AntonSol919/linkspace/homepage/basics.md

 A host can get disconnected,
-copies can't be reshared and reused (thus once a host clears its storage the link is invalid), and every host has their own strategy to deal with new data at the same path, i.e. an update.
+copies can't be reshared and reused (thus once a host clears its storage the link is invalid), and every host has their own strategy to deal with new data at the same path.

 I would argue they are all accidental complexity.
-Especially the last one: Changing the value at a path.
+Most noticeably the last one: Updating the image found at `www.some_platform.com/thread/BrokenMachine.jpg`

 Once the speed of light is measurable in a network, it is unavoidable for two computers to write to the same path without a costly synchronization steps.

 In linkspace there is no such thing as a 'real' copy on a single host.

-Anyone can read, write, and host (a partial) copy of the tree.
+Anyone can read, write, and host (a partial) copy of a tree.
 Every path refers to multiple values.

-The values are distinct because each entry, i.e. **point** is cryptographically hashed. i.e. there exists a -for all intents and purposes- unique 32 bytes ( or ~77-digit number) that identifies the entry (which i'll show as <span id="hh0" >[HASH_0]</span> instead of typing out).
+The values are distinct because each entry, i.e. **point** is cryptographically hashed. i.e. there exists a unique 32 bytes (or ~77-digit number[^uniq]) that identifies the entry (which I'll show as <span id="hh0" >[HASH_0]</span> instead of typing out).

+[^uniq]: Unique for all intents and purposes (except for the purpose of counting to 2^256).

 Therefor it doesn't matter when or where trees are merged - and they only leave a single copy when both have the same message.